glasgowm148/ergonaut-handbook/Glossary/Atomic-Swaps.md

 > An atomic swap is a method of securely exchanging tokens across distinct blockchains, without an intermediary.The code for an atomic swap requires that either transactions on both chains take place, or neither do; the transactions are executed simultaneously.
 Decred and Litecoin completed the first mainnet atomic swap in 2017.
 [Source](https://smithandcrown.com/glossary/atomic-swap/)
 >
 >
-> Ergo with Σ-prptocols and eUTXO model, supports *partial* atomic swaps,  natively by design.
-Developers can build decentralized exchanges that have AMM and order book options.
-Trustless - Decentralized - Orderbook - Exchanges.
-Ethereum cannot do this, at least not IRL.
+> Ergo with Σ-protocols and its  eUTXO model, supports **partial atomic swaps**-  natively, by design.
+Developers can build decentralized exchanges that have AMM and order book capabilities, Trustless - Decentralized - Orderbook - Exchanges.
+Ethereum cannot do this, at least not in practice.
 {.is-info}